satisfactorymodding/Documentation/beginners_guide/Concepts/BluePrints.rst

 Functions
 ---------
-Functions are subroutines.
-Capsulated code that has its own scope and is used more than once and is available to other scopes (function environments and also other f.e. classes).
+Functions are subroutines, capsulated code with its own scope, able to be used more than once, and is available to other scopes (function environments and also other classes, for example).

 Macros
 ''''''
-Macros are like functions but without an own scope and are only callable within the class.
-They work like a template for multiple usages and are also compiled like they were a part of the calling function.
-Due to this, it can have multiple execution inputs and outputs and also a special "any" type.
+Macros are like functions but without their own scope and are only callable within the class.
+They work like a template for multiple usages and are also compiled as if they were a part of the calling function.
+Due to this property, macros can have multiple execution inputs and outputs and also support a special "any" type.

 Methods
 '''''''
-These are a special kind of function.
-They need the context of an object to execute because they can manipulate multiple values of that object. (so they get executes "as onto" an object)
+Methods are a special kind of function that need the context of an object to execute because they can manipulate multiple values of that object. (so they get executes "as onto" an object)

 Events
 ''''''
-Events are a special kind of method.
-This method can't have any output values.
+Events are a special kind of method that can't have any output values.

 Delegates
 ---------
 Delegates are holding a list of bound events.
-When a delegate gets executed, it calls all the bound events with the same input-values. (they can't have output values because ``BluePrints``won't know how to merge all the output values of all these event calls and because they are events and not functions)
+When a delegate gets executed, it calls all the bound events with the same input-values. (they can't have output values because ``BluePrints`` won't know how to merge all the output values of all these event calls and because they are events and not functions)
 This is like an array containing a reference to an event and also the corresponding bound context (Object) for use to call these events.